Midnight Cowboy New Years Eve Western Theme Party

 Depending on the size of your guest list and party space, you can have a sit down dinner or a buffet.
 Either way, serve a selection of barbequed meats, chili, cornbread, beans, and other cowboy/BBQ fare.

-- Give everyone a flashing shot glass.
+- Give everyone a led shot glasses.
 Guests will love taking them home as favors, too!

 - Make sure to give your tasters little cards to write reviews, or just vote on the party favorite.